kirstinkoepnick/kirstinkoepnick.github.io/_pages/publications.md

 *How sensitive is surface mass balance to perturbations in albedo?*

 Posternak, M., and **Koepnick, K.**
-*Clustering the Southern Annular Mode using autoencoder neutral network*
+*Clustering the Southern Annular Mode using autoencoder neutral network.*

 ---